nih-cfde/usecases/use-cases/browse-and-filter-complex.md

 -   [R00012 The interface will render tables and plots to display filtered data](../requirements/r00012-the-interface-will-render-tables-and-plots-to-display-filtered-data.md)
 -   new requirements support number of participants
 -   new requirements support age ranges
 -   new requirements support consent data
+-   new requirements: support checking some credential list about user access rights
+-   new requirements: Deriva access to controlled metadata
+-   new requirements: Deriva ATO to display controlled metadata

 #### T0002 Explore Program links